tcosmo/coreli/README.md

 # Examples
 ## Please Read This First

-If you want to play with the notebooks presented in `examples` (as you are very encouraged to do), please copy them in the folder `examples_safe` before doing anything and make your tests from those copies.
-The folder `examples_safe` is not under version control hence, you won't encounter annoying problems when you pull future versions of coreli.
+If you want to play with the notebooks presented in `examples` (as you are very encouraged to do), please copy them in the folder `examples_safe` before doing anything and run those copied notebooks instead.

+Indeed, the folder `examples_safe` is not under version control hence, you won't encounter annoying problems when you pull future versions of coreli.

 # Doc